OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 </manifest>
 ```

-A manifest is a text file and can be edited within Android Studio, the preferred IDE for Android development.
-A lot more useful options can be added to manifest files, which are listed down in the official Android documentation<sup>[12]</sup>.
+A manifest is a text file and can be edited within Android Studio (the preferred IDE for Android development).
+A lot more useful options can be added to manifest files, which are listed in the official Android documentation<sup>[12]</sup>.

 ##### Activities

 Activities make up the visible part of any app.
-More specifically, one activity exists per screen (e.g. user interface) in an app.
-For instance, apps that have 3 different screens implement 3 different activities, that allow the user to interact with the system (get and enter information).
-Activities are declared by extending the Activity class; they contain all user interface elements: fragments, views and layouts.
+One activity exists per screen (e.g. user interface) so an app with 3 different screens is implementing 3 different activities.
+This allows the user to interact with the system (get and enter information).
+Activities are declared by extending the Activity class.
+They contain all user interface elements: fragments, views and layouts.

 Activities implement manifest files.
 Each activity needs to be declared in the app manifest with the following syntax: